WilliamNHarvey/StairRunnersPy/README.md

 # StairRunnersPy
-Analysis of running up stairs
+Plotting and analysing data collected from a cell phone IMU when running up 5 flights of stairs